 Like many of colleagues on the far right, Phares has accused the Obama administration of supporting Islamist movements in the Middle East.
 In a December 2012 Fox Business interview, Phares claimed that outside of Washington, "Everybody knows—or at least everybody criticizes or accuses—the Obama administration of being a partner, of pushing, of helping the Morsi government [in Egypt].
 And before that, the engagement with the Muslim Brotherhood.
 It's a well-known reality."

-The preceding month, as secular and liberal Egyptians protested against perceived power grabs by the country's Muslim Brotherhood government, Phares claimed in an interview with Newsmax.com that the Obama administration had given the Brotherood "the green light" to sideline its critics.
+The preceding month, as secular and liberal Egyptians protested against perceived power grabs by the country's Muslim Brotherhood government, Phares wildly claimed in an interview with the conservative Newsmax that the Obama administration had given the Brotherood "the green light" to sideline its critics.
 "Are they going to be siding with the Muslim Brotherhood authoritarian regime," he wondered, "or they are going to siding with the real Arab Spring?"
-Phares did not specify how the administration had "sided with" the democratically elected government over the protesters.

 In October 2011, Republican presidential candidate Mitt Romney included Phares on a list of foreign policy advisers filled with neoconservatives and other like-minded foreign policy hardliners, including Eliot Cohen, Robert Kagan, Michael Chertoff, Eric Edelman, John Lehman, Dan Senor, Vin Weber, and Paula Dobriansky.
 Commenting on the list, Jim Lobe of the Inter Press Service wrote that most of the advisers "are known for their neo-conservative and strongly pro-Israel views.
 Remarkably, three of the top advisers … serve on the four-man board of directors of the Foreign Policy Initiative (FPI), the ideological successor to the Project for the New American Century (PNAC).
 Regarding Phares, Lobe wrote that he is "controversial for his past ties to the militant Phalange movement in Lebanon," a right-wing Christian militia that was notorious for its violent repression of Palestinians, committing several massacres during the Lebanese civil war (1975-1990).